Andrew67/ddr-finder/README.md

 License
 -------
-MIT license (see LICENSE); please roll your own index.html
+MIT license (see LICENSE); please roll your own index.html and modify all copyright notices when rolling your own version.